-ence is not included in the cross-match procedure.
-Therefore, the images show that instead of the 'true' optical counterpart, some other optical galaxy with a large separation (8.12'' - 18.87'') is matched with the IR emission.
-For these cases we look at the literature (e.g. Wang & Rowan-
+Although SDSS provides a large redshift database, not all galaxies have the spectroscopic information.
+Related to this, in some cases the optical source with the smallest positional difference is not included in the cross-match procedure.
+Therefore, the images show that instead of the 'true' optical counterpart, some other optical galaxy with a large separation (8.12" - 18.87") is matched with the IR emission.
+If we do not find any confirmed spectroscopic redshift information in the literature we eliminate these candidates.
+However, if the redshift is known in the literature (e.g. Wang & Rowan-Robinson, 2009), we use the spectroscopic redshift and re-obtains $L{8-1000}$ and keep those in the sample with $10^{12}L{\odot} \leq L{8-1000}$ .

-Robinson, 2009) and check if the 'true' optical counterpart has a spectroscopic redshift.
-If the redshift is not known for the 'true' optical counterpart we eliminate these cases.
-If the redshift is known, we adopt it for the 'true' optical counterpart and re-obtain $L{8-1000}$ .
-Three cases (marked with an asterisk in column (5) of Tables 4.1, 4.2) for which $10^{12}L{\odot} \leq L{8-1000}$ are kept in the sample.

 After we secure the optical and IR galaxy match by visual inspection, as an additional control we check the adopted spectroscopic redshifts.
-For the AKARI-2dFGRS sample we require a redshift quality of $\geq 3$ .
+For the AKARI-2dFGRS sample we require a redshift quality of $\geq$ 3.
 This requirement let to eliminate two ULIRG and two HLIRG candidates from the AKARI-2dFGRS sample.
 For the AKARI-SDSS sample, we go through the SDSS spectra.
 The SDSS spectra are reduced through the spectroscopic pipeline (Bolton et al., 2012).
 The SDSS pipeline determines the classification and the redshift of the spectra by applying a $\chi^2$ fit with rest-frame templates of stars, galaxies and quasars.
 By looking at the SDSS spectra we eliminate the following cases from the sample: (1) The sources that are classified as a galaxy but show a spectrum of a star; (2) The spectra showing an unreliable template fit and therefore indicating a wrong redshift.